Manifest

 -

-: Each SQL query will be written to a separate file -
+one-file-one-query: Each SQL query will be written to a separate file -

-: All SQL queries will be written to a single file
+one-file-all-queries: All SQL queries will be written to a single file

 It's optional.
-The default value is one-file-one-query
+The default value is one-file-one-query.

 Example: